Let’s describe a common scenario for workers handling inbound receiving on behalf of buildings, stores, universities, warehouses, etc.

 Shipping Labels: What Are They and What’s On Them?

 A shipping label acts like an ID for your package, providing crucial information about where it is going and helping to guide it to the correct destination.
-Critical components of a shipping label include:
+In order to know how to read a shipping label, you should be aware of the critical components of a shipping label:

 Addresses